otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01-github-javascript.md

 ### Task Twenty

 Write a **function** that checks the winner of a **Tic-Tac-Toe** game represented by a **2D array**.
-The board is a 3x3 grid, where "X" represents Player X's move, "O" represents Player O's move, and "-" represents a space.
+The board is a 3x3 grid, where "X" represents Player X's move, "O" represents Player O's move and "-" represents a space.
 The **function** should determine the winner or declare it as a tie.

 ```javascript
 // A 2D array representing a Tic-Tac-Toe board